Healthy lunches for... kids

 Keep choices varied, fresh and tasty, high in protein, veg, fruit and fibre, but low in fat, salt and sugar.
 Lunch is an important point in the school day and should provide at least a third of your child’s daily requirements – without it youngsters struggle to concentrate in the afternoon.
 Pack plenty of sustaining, nutritious options to make the school day a productive one.

-Coping with a fussy eater
+Coping with a selective eater

-Children are happier choosing from a small range of foods.
+- Children are happier choosing from a small range of foods.
 If your child seems to pick just one or two favoured things every day, this is not unusual – gradually introduce more options but be prepared to be patient.

-Talk with other parents and use their child's healthy appetite as an example for yours to follow.
+- Talk with other parents and use their child's healthy appetite as an example for yours to follow.

-Don't use food as a reward – this reinforces the idea that sugary, fatty foods are better options than healthy whole fruit or dairy products.
+- Don't use food as a reward – this reinforces the idea that sugary, fatty foods are better options than healthy whole fruit or dairy products.

 How much does my child need?

-• Yogurt/fromage frais, child-size pots vary from 50-100g.
+• Yogurt/fromage frais, child-sized pots vary from 50-100g.

 • Hard cheese like cheddar, approximately 15g-20g.